AiurTech/virgo-spark-cluster/README.md

 * Focus on ease of use versus a large set of components
 * Full micro-services stack: It offers 10 components in independent images, which makes debugging easier.
 * Requires a minimum of 2GB of RAM to run all containers.
 This is significantly less than the 10 GB required by HDP.
+* Limits itself to a maximum of 8 GB of RAM (total size of all containers)
 * "Fast" startup time, it can boot up fully in under 2 minutes, which is several times faster than full distros.
-* Completely based on Spark, not on Hadoop
+* Biased towards Spark, instead of Hadoop
 * Aims to support Kubernetes deployment soon.

 Disadvantages